niheon/knee-osteoarthritis-Grad-Cam/README.md

 Acknowledgements
 Chen, Pingjun (2018), “Knee Osteoarthritis Severity Grading Dataset”, Mendeley Data, V1, doi: 10.17632/56rmx5bjcr.1 The dataset is organized from OAI.
-Source of Database is available here.
+Source of Database is available on kaggle also.

 You can find here the checkpoints : https://www.kaggle.com/code/naim99/knee-osteoarthritis-grad-cam/output?scriptVersionId=123181435

-Here you can see that the dash is woking :
+Here you can see that the dash is woking :https://drive.google.com/file/d/1jaW5PUYEkwjTfsNyVNUmFRCM3LmntNbB/view?usp=sharing